c0debreaker/audio2text/README.md

 # audio2text
-This repo is meant as a guide for generating audio based on speech.
+This repo is meant as a guide for generating text based from audio in a wav file.
 This is different from extracting subtitles or more commonly known as closed captions.
 The `vosk` module requires the input audio file to be in WAV format pcm mono.
 The output generates a file in json format.
 It is not perfect but it works.

 A model is required.
 I've included a link to a small model which is about 36 megabytes.